Carmen Jones: Music

+An Erich Godal cartoon for the New York newspaper PM summarizes key plot points and shows how the characters parallel those of Bizet's Carmen.

 Oscar Hammerstein II heavily adapted the libretto for Georges Bizet's opera Carmen from the original French for his Broadway production.
 Arts and Entertainment Editor Elisabeth Vincentelli clarifies: "The music was pretty much left intact, but Hammerstein transferred the action to World War II America.
 Carmen's tobacco factory became Carmen Jones' parachute factory, bullfighter Escamillo became boxer Husky Miller, and so on.
 As if this weren't enough, there also was the 'small' detail of casting the show only with African-Americans...many of the show's songs retain a surprising impact.
 The feverish intensity of 'Beat Out dat Rhythm on a Drum', for instance, hasn't dimmed over the years, and the song's been covered by a wide variety of performers, from Pearl Bailey and Marc Almond to Mandy Patinkin."
 The majority of the actors performing the songs in the film Carmen Jones were dubbed.
 Even singer Harry Belafonte was dubbed by LeVern Hutcherson, and Dorothy Dandridge was dubbed by Marilyn Horne (long before Horne became a well-known opera singer).